 If a complaint of discrimination, harassment, or sexual harassment is found to be supported by a preponderance of the evidence, appropriate corrective action will follow, up to and including separation of the offending party from the College, consistent with College procedure.
 The College may also address other inappropriate conduct, if substantiated, even if no Title IX violation is found.

 All members of the College community are responsible for creating a working, learning and living environment that is free of discrimination and harassment, including sexual harassment.
-You may contact one of the individuals listed under “Title IX Coordinators,” if any of the following occurs:
+You may contact one of the individuals listed under “Title IX Team Members,” if any of the following occurs:

 1. You believe you have been subjected to conduct or comments that may violate these policies;

 2. You believe you have been retaliated against in violation of these policies; or